bouchera2/SOEN_341/README.md

 Event Discovery

-Browse and search events with filters (date, category, organization).
+ -Browse and search events with filters (date, category, organization).

 Event Management

-Save events to a personal calendar.
+ -Save events to a personal calendar.

-Claim tickets (free or mock paid).
+ -Claim tickets (free or mock paid).

-Receive a digital ticket with a unique QR code.
+ -Receive a digital ticket with a unique QR code.

 **2. Organizer Event Management**
 Event Creation

-Enter event details: title, description, date/time, location, ticket capacity, ticket type (free or paid).
+ -Enter event details: title, description, date/time, location, ticket capacity, ticket type (free or paid).

 Event Analytics

-Dashboard per event with stats: tickets issued, attendance rates, and remaining capacity.
+ -Dashboard per event with stats: tickets issued, attendance rates, and remaining capacity.

 Tools

-Export the attendee list in CSV.
+ -Export the attendee list in CSV.

-Integrated QR scanner for ticket validation (for simplicity, you can assume the QR code image can be provided via file upload).
+ -Integrated QR scanner for ticket validation (for simplicity, you can assume the QR code image can be provided via file upload).

 **3. Administrator Dashboard & Moderation**
 Platform Oversight

-Approve organizer accounts.
+ -Approve organizer accounts.

-Moderate event listings for policy compliance.
+ -Moderate event listings for policy compliance.

 Analytics

-View global stats: number of events, tickets issued, and participation trends.
+ -View global stats: number of events, tickets issued, and participation trends.

 Management

-Manage organizations and assign roles.
+ -Manage organizations and assign roles.

-Additional Feature
+## Additional Feature
 In addition to these three core features, you need to propose one feature with your TA.